Semi-supervised detection of structural damage using Variational Autoencoder and a One-Class Support Vector Machine: Proposed architecture

 where $D_{KL}(\cdot)$ stands for the \textit{Kullback–Leibler} (KL) divergence and $p(z)$ is the prior distribution over the latent variables $z$ \cite{burgess2018understanding}.
 Notice that KL divergence quantifies the difference between two probability distributions $q$ and $p$.
 Due to the non-negativity of the KL divergence, the term $\mathcal{L}(\theta,\phi;x,z)$ is called \textit{Evidence Variational Lower Bound} (ELBO) on the marginal likelihood and it can be written as below:

 where the second term is an \textit{expected negative reconstruction error} between the input data and the data generated as output.

 Leveraging on this formulation, VAE training can be performed by maximizing the ELBO \cite{zhou2021vae}.
 However, the expected reconstruction error requires the sampling of random latent variables $z$ from the approximated posterior $q_\phi(z|x)$, which makes the training intractable in practice since the gradient of the ELBO with respect to the parameters $\phi$ can not be estimated.
-This problem can be avoided using the \textit{reparametrisation trick}: assuming the prior $p(z)$ and the posterior $q_\phi(z|x)$ to be Gaussian distributions with a diagonal covariance matrix,- with the prior $p(z)$ set to the isotropic unit Gaussian $\mathcal{N}(0,I)$, each random variable $z_{i} \sim q_\phi(z_{i}|x) = \mathcal{N}(\mu_{i}, \sigma_{i})$ is reparametrised as differential transformation of a noise variable $\epsilon_i \sim \mathcal{N}(0,1)$ as follows \cite{burgess2018understanding}:
+This problem can be avoided using the \textit{reparametrization trick}: assuming the prior $p(z)$ and the posterior $q_\phi(z|x)$ to be Gaussian distributions with a diagonal covariance matrix, with the prior $p(z)$ set to the isotropic unit Gaussian $\mathcal{N}(0,I)$, each random variable $z_{i} \sim q_\phi(z_{i}|x) = \mathcal{N}(\mu_{i}, \sigma_{i})$ is reparametrized as differential transformation of a noise variable $\epsilon_i \sim \mathcal{N}(0,1)$ as follows \cite{burgess2018understanding}:

 Assuming the framework above, the ELBO can be differentiated and optimized with respect to both the variational parameters $\phi$ and $\theta$ \cite{kingma2013auto}.
-In particular, ELBO can be maximized via gradient descent; this aspect involves a certain flexibility in modelling both the probabilistic encoder and the probabilistic decoder.
-A typical choice falls on the use of multi-layered full-connected neural networks \cite{kusner2017grammar}.
+In particular, ELBO can be maximized via gradient descent; this aspect involves a certain flexibility in {modeling} both the probabilistic encoder and the probabilistic decoder.
+A typical choice falls on the use of Multi-Layer Perceptron (MLP) Neural Networks \cite{kusner2017grammar}.
 In such case, the probabilistic encoder network takes the data $x$ as input and computes the mean and the standard deviation of the approximate posterior $q_\phi(z|x)$ in order to sample the latent variable $z$.
 Then, the latent variable $z$ is given as input of the decoder network which generates the reconstruction of the data $\hat{x}$.
 The architecture is shown in Figure \ref{fig:VAE_arch}.